Are PDF Files Smaller than Word Documents?

 Naturally, one of the best ways to do reduce the space your files take up that will benefit your computer in the long run is to decrease the size of our files.

-Here at Tweak, we’re going to help you shrink your file size in the most effective way we can and answer the most important question: Are PDF files smaller than Word documents?
+Here we can answer the most important question: Are PDF files smaller than Word documents?

 Keep reading to find out the key differences between PDF files and Word documents that decide the big file size difference!